abdulrahimham/recipe-analysis/README.md

 - **Significance Level:** 0.05

 The difference in means is a straightforward and interpretable measure of the effect size, allowing us to see if there is a meaningful difference in ratings based on the number of ingredients.
 The significance level of 0.05 is a standard threshold in statistical hypothesis testing, balancing the risk of Type I and Type II errors.

+### Method:
+- A permutation test was conducted to determine if the average rating of a recipe depends on the number of ingredients.
+- The dataset was split into two groups: recipes with a low number of ingredients and recipes with a high number of ingredients, using the median number of ingredients as the threshold.

 <iframe
   src="assets/permutation_test_ingredients.html"